Contacts (Apple)

-Contacts is a computerized address book included with the Apple operating systems iOS, iPadOS, watchOS and macOS, previously Mac OS X and OS X. It includes various cloud synchronization capabilities and integrates with other Apple applications and features, including iMessage, FaceTime and the iCloud service (and previously its predecessor MobileMe).
+Contacts is a computerized address book software included with the Apple operating systems iOS, iPadOS, watchOS and macOS.
+It includes various cloud synchronization capabilities and integrates with other Apple applications and features, including iMessage, FaceTime and the iCloud service (and previously its predecessor MobileMe).

 History

 An application known as Address Book was included with Mac OS X from its release in 2001 and in preceding beta versions.
 Address Book was rewritten for Mac OS X Jaguar (2002) and as of 2020 has remained in roughly the same form ever since.

 The iPhone also included contacts storage from its release, which starting from iPhone OS 2 (2008) was also broken out into a standalone application.
 In 2010, the iPad with iOS 3.2 introduced a new two-pane contacts app, featuring the skeuomorphic design style popular with Apple around this time under the leadership of Scott Forstall.

 OS X Lion (2011) featured a redesigned Address Book application in the style of the iPad Contacts app, also in a two-pane design.
 In 2012 with OS X Mountain Lion it returned to a three-pane design and changed names to match iOS.

 The following year, both versions of Contacts switched with their parent operating systems to a more flat design style, a change attributed to Forstall's departure from Apple in the autumn of 2012.
 In 2013 iOS Contacts switched to the new UI along with the whole of iOS 7, while with OS X Mavericks the skeuomorphic design was removed leaving a basic UI.
 With OS X Yosemite (2014) the OS X Contacts app switched along with the rest of the operating system to the iOS 7-style UI.

 In 2021, Apple introduced Contacts to Apple Watch in watchOS 8.